Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Introduction

-However, those benefits of asynchronous BFT protocols do not come for free, as they must run {\em randomized} subroutines to bypass the FLP ``impossibility''.
-The cost of randomization could be large or even prohibitive: essentially none of the asynchronous protocols has been deployed in practice during the past decades, until the recent progress of of HoneyBadgerBFT \cite{honeybadger} and Dumbo protocols \cite{guo2020dumbo,lu2020dumbo} which provide novel paths to {\em practical} asynchronous BFT.
+{\bf Fully asynchronous BFT?
+Robustness with a high price!} Nevertheless, the higher security assurance of asynchronous BFT consensus does not come for free: the seminal FLP ``impossibility'' \cite{FLP85} states that no {\em deterministic} protocol can ensure both safety and liveness in an asynchronous network.
+So asynchronous $\mathsf{ABC}$ must run {\em randomized} subroutines to circumvent the ``impossibility'', which already hints its complexity.
+Indeed, few asynchronous protocols have been deployed in practice during the past decades due to large complexities, until the recent $\mathsf{HoneyBadgerBFT}$ \cite{honeybadger} and $\dumbo$ protocols \cite{guo2020dumbo} (and very recent their improved variants \cite{yang2021dispersedledger,guo2022speeding}) provide novel paths to {\em practical} asynchronous ABC in terms of realizing optimal linear communication cost per output transaction.

-Despite those recent progress on practical asynchronous BFT, they are still far slower (particularly latency) than the state-of-the-art synchronous protocols in terms of concrete efficiency.
-Especially, when the communication network is mostly stable (e.g., all parties are closed to the Internet backbone), the state-of-the-art, e.g., pipelined protocols can agree on a block per several rounds at best, but even the currently most efficient asynchronous protocol Dumbo has to spend dozens of asynchronous rounds on average to output a block at best.
-Those inferior performance of these randomized asynchronous protocols is (inherently) due to the costly ``common coin'' subroutine in which all the peers jointly generate randomness on the fly, and essential multi-round repetitions to ensure termination with an overwhelming probability, facing potential arbitrary delays.